How does an architect find inspiration?

-The inspiration that architects have is one of problem solving through the use of space planning.
-For instance, when I was a kid my fascination was not for going for a ride in a car, but its design and the experience it encapsulated.
-When I climbed a tree it was compelling, not because of the view but because in the tree I could experience first-hand its structural system and canopy.
+The perpetual inspiration that most architects have is one of problem-solving through the use of space.
+For instance, when I was a kid my fascination was not for going for a ride in a car, but for the car’s design and the experience of being encapsulated by it.
+When I climbed a tree it was compelling, not because of the view. but because in the tree I could experience first-hand its structural system and protective canopy.
 When I was a child, my dad created a sandbox large enough to create small civilizations.
-I learned to see the world as a space and environment that can be organized to meet the needs of the civilization.
-I didn’t just build a castle, I built townships.
+I learned to see the world as a special environment that can be organized to meet the needs of the civilization.
+I didn’t just build a castle, I built cities and towns.
 Many of Hudson Design’s interns have had similar experiences when playing with blocks as a kid.
 At a young age, they learned how to use materials to plan out spaces.

-An Architect’s creative process is distinctly and necessarily more disciplined than other design practices because the structures require more planning to withstand the test of time.
+An architect’s creative process is distinctly and necessarily more disciplined than other design practices because the structures require more planning to withstand the test of time.
 For instance, to make the design stable it must be environmentally sound, meaning all environmental impacts have been taken into account to produce an optimal structure.
-Before the design process can begin, we must first understand the rules, building codes, homeowners associations, preservation council, etc. Additionally, we need to understand the values of the neighborhood, the community at large, and the client themselves.
-Each client has their own cultural background and preferences about buildings and their spaces.
-An Architect assimilates general and broad ideas and works their way into more specificity, taking in more finite data and articulating it into architectural reality.
+Before the design process can begin, we must first understand the rules, building codes, homeowners associations, preservation council, etc. Additionally, we need to understand the values of the neighborhood, the community at large, and the client in person.
+Each client has their own cultural baggage regarding buildings and their spaces.
+An Architect first assimilates general and broad ideas and gradually works their way into more specificity, taking in ever increasingly finite data and articulating that data into architectural reality.

-To learn more about James Copland and Hudson Design architectural services, please visit hudsondesign.pro to get in touch.
+To learn more about James Masson Copeland and Hudson Design architectural services, please visit hudsondesign.pro to get in touch.